 5. Opt for Lunch

 Dinner prices are almost always more expensive than lunch.
 If you can, meet your spouse for a lunch date at a favorite restaurant.
-If your children are in school, you won't have pay for a sitter and you can take advantage of lower menu prices.
+If your children are in school, you won't have to pay for a sitter and you can take advantage of lower menu prices.
 Double bonus.

-6. Change Night
+6. Change Nights

 It's time to go on a change scavenger hunt.
 Dig through the couch cushions, car glove box, and your wallet.
 Don't forget the bottom of your purse and that jar on your nightstand.
 Use the money for a night out on the town.
 You may have enough for a fancy dinner or just enough to rent a Redbox (check Inside Redbox for potential codes to save more money!) or a game of skeeball at the local arcade.
 Another option might be intentionally collecting change all year long for a special night like your anniversary.